web3space/web3t/README.md

 #### Compatibility

-`sendTransaction` and `getBalance` are compatible with  [https://chrome.google.com/webstore/detail/web3-wallet/ifagkkjladbaocinenklelnaailedikm](Web3 Wallet)
+`sendTransaction` and `getBalance` are compatible with [WEB3 Wallet](https://chrome.google.com/webstore/detail/web3-wallet/ifagkkjladbaocinenklelnaailedikm)

 #### How to Contibute